eljojo/faircamp-fork/README.md

-Your *catalog* is a set of directories with a structure of your choosing, the only convention you need to follow is that directories that directly contain audio files will  be presented as *releases* (thinks albums, singles and playlists) with their own page.
+Your *catalog* is a set of directories with a structure of your choosing, the only convention you need to follow is that directories that directly contain audio files will  be presented as *releases* (think albums, singles and playlists) with their own page.
 Faircamp will automatically gather metadata from your audio files and make good use of it - if your audio files are properly tagged and there are cover images within each release directory you will likely